Tinche/incant/README.rst

 This section contains a long, narrative-style guide to `incant`.
 There is a *Usage* section below with a more focused description of the library API.

-Let's demonstrate the use of `incant` with a hypothetical scenario.
+Let's demonstrate the use of `incant` with a number of hypothetical scenarios.
 While working for a tech company, you've been given an assignment: create a powerful, easy-to-use (yes, both) web framework for other developers in your company to use.
 You don't have to do it from scratch though, so you choose (essentially at random) an existing framework: Quart (Quart is an async version of Flask).
 Pretty much any other framework (sync or async) would have also worked; other implementations are left as an exercise to the reader.